reactjs/react.dev/src/content/learn/conditional-rendering.md

 </Sandpack>

 If you're not familiar with JavaScript, this variety of styles might seem overwhelming at first.
-However, learning them will help you read and write any JavaScript code -- and not just React components!
+However, learning them will help you read and write any JavaScript code -- and not just React Components!
 Pick the one you prefer for a start, and then consult this reference again if you forget how the other ones work.

 <Recap>